You are hereHome >

 You can read the report here.

 Download our infographic here.
-Please courtesy “U.S. PIRG Education Fund.”
+Please attribute to “U.S. PIRG Education Fund.”

 U.S. PIRG Education Fund is an independent, non-partisan group that works for consumers and the public interest.
 Through research, public education and outreach, we serve as counterweights to the influence of powerful special interests that threaten our health, safety or well-being.